OneUptime/oneuptime/README.md

 npm start
 ```

-If you dont like to use npm or do not have it installed, run this instead:
+If you don't like to use npm or do not have it installed, run this instead:

 ```
 # Read env vars from config.env file and run docker-compose up.